NeoNyaa/Critical-Particle-Fix/README.md

 # Critical Particle Fix
-Removes as stray pixel in the critical hit particle.
+Removes a stray pixel in the critical hit particle.